swaptacular/swpt_login/README.md

 FLUSH_PROCESSES=2
 FLUSH_PERIOD=1.5

 # Optional URL to go to, after a successful sign-up.
+Note that setting
+# this will greatly improve users' experience!
 APP_SIGNUP_REDIRECT_URL=

 # Set the minimum level of severity for log messages ("info",